-- 13.5 Transportation, Cycling and Pedestrian, and Transit Networks - 13.5.1 The City may require with applications for development, the submission of a Traffic Impact Study that assesses the impacts of the proposal on the street network, including the impacts of truck traffic that accommodates neighbouring industrial uses, and/or a pedestrian and bicycle circulation plan that demonstrates how the development facilitates access and circulation by transit users, cyclists and pedestrians. - 13.5.2 The general Cycling and Pedestrian Network for the Heritage Heights Secondary Plan Area is identified in Map XX-11 Pedestrian and Cycling Network.
-The precise location of the pedestrian and cycling network may vary from those shown on Map XX-11 Pedestrian and Cycling Network without amendment to this Plan.
+- 13.3 Transportation, Cycling and Pedestrian, and Transit Networks - 13.3.22 The City and the Region of Peel may require with applications for development, the submission of a Traffic Impact Study that assesses the impacts of the proposal on the street network, including the impacts of truck traffic that accommodates neighbouring industrial uses, and/or a pedestrian and bicycle circulation plan that demonstrates how the development facilitates access and circulation by transit users, cyclists and pedestrians. - 13.3.23 The general Cycling and Pedestrian Network for the Heritage Heights Secondary Plan Area is identified in Map 52-11 Pedestrian and Cycling Network.
+The precise location of the pedestrian and cycling network may vary from those shown on Map 52-11 Pedestrian and Cycling Network without amendment to this Plan.
 Future cycling facilities are intended to be built and improved on existing streets and open spaces when new streets and open spaces are built.
-Temporary facilities may also be considered where the timing of permanent facilities to create key linkages is long term or uncertain. - 13.5.3 To maximize the potential of and urban use of land, Brampton Transit, Metrolinx or other station authorities may enter into a strata title agreement with a developer to allow for the development of the air rights of stations within Heritage Heights to the satisfaction of the City.
+Temporary facilities may also be considered where the timing of permanent facilities to create key linkages is long term or uncertain. - 13.3.24 To maximize the potential of and urban use of land, Brampton Transit, Metrolinx or other station authorities may enter into a strata title agreement with a developer to allow for the development of the air rights of stations within Heritage Heights to the satisfaction of the City.
 This agreement must describe such matters as access, maintenance, liability and monetary contributions will be required.
-Vehicular ramps and other accesses will be located within adjacent buildings wherever possible.
+Vehicular ramps and other accesses will be located within adjacent buildings wherever possible. - 13.3.25 The City will monitor the need for public parking in Heritage Heights Secondary Plan Area and may prepare a public parking strategy that considers: - 13.3.26 Changes to the minimum and maximum parking standards required to support all planned uses to reflect the introduction of improvements to Higher Order Transit in the area. - 13.3.27 The amount of on-street parking required to support planned commercial, entertainment, and institutional uses. - 13.3.28 Access easements should be explored to make office parking available to the public in the evenings and on weekends. - 13.3.29 Access easement should be explored to make commercial parking facilities available to be used by GO Transit commuters. - 13.3.30 Appropriate locations and sizes for off-street public parking facilities. - 13.3.31 Appropriate parking standards for commercial uses based on the ability to complement private parking with public facilities. - 13.3.32 Reduced parking strategy for office and retail areas will be developed to encourage the use of transit and carpooling for each precinct.

-13.6 GTA West Corridor
+13.4 Greater Toronto Area West Corridor